NEW

 Does the hero section explain what you do, or is it just a tagline?

-Hero section word count, category and benefit language.
-Penalises repetitive or nav-polluted text.
+Hero word count, entity and benefit language, compositional VP score.
+Penalises nav-polluted and repetitive text.

 value_prop_confidenceValue Proposition